 Disclosure: Dogs of Australia is reader-supported.
 When you buy through links on our site, we sometimes earn an affiliate commission at no added cost to you.
 Learn more

-A large dog harness is a great way to keep your pup safe when you’re out and about.
-There are many different types of harnesses available, so it can be tough to decide which one is best for your large dog.
-In this article, we’ll discuss the different types of large dog harnesses and when you should use them.
-We’ll also answer some common questions about large dog harnesses, like “Is a harness or a collar better for large dogs?”
-Keep reading to learn more!
+In this article, we’ll discuss the different types of large dog harnesses and when to use them.
+We’ll also answer some common questions about large dog harnesses, such as whether a harness or collar is better for your furry friend.

 What kind of harness is best for a large dog?

 When it comes to finding the best large dog harness, it’s more important to pick the right design than it is to buy a particular brand.

 A well-designed harness should allow your dog’s shoulder to move freely without restriction.
 Here are some tips for selecting a good large dog harness: